-Expansion (47 Vehicles)
+FT105: Paratransit Vehicle Replacement & Expansion (47 Vehicles)

-Procure 47 cutaway vehicles to maintain the paratransit Purchase six 60' all-electric-battery buses, along with all fleet and paratransit service in San Francisco.
-These required accessories (Tools & Equipment, Spare Parts, modern vehicles will allow the Agency to provide more Training, and Data Monitoring subscription), and deploy reliable paratransit service and a more comfortable form the vehicles in revenue service.
-The location of the of transportation for people with disabilities that are 60' battery-electric bus is to be determined.
-This pilot unable to access the fixed route transit system.
+Procure 47 cutaway vehicles to maintain the paratransit fleet and paratransit service in San Francisco.
+These modern vehicles will allow the Agency to provide more reliable paratransit service and a more comfortable form of transportation for people with disabilities that are unable to access the fixed route transit system.